the-dialectic/amherstdialectic.com/pages/articles.md

 * Planes, Strains, and Hurricanes: Elections in the Wake of Catastrophe by Cole Graber-Michell
 * War or Peace: Napoleon and the Sixth Coalition by Theo Hamilton
 * Culpability in the U.S. Aids Crisis by Karen Liu
-* An Obligation From Risk: The History of Life Insurance Values by Doug Appenzeller
+* An Obligation From Risk: The History of Life Insurance Values by Douglas Appenzeller
 * The Year Without a Summer by Luke Herzog
 * Book Review: Everything in its Path
 {% for post in site.posts %}